frandallfarmer/neohabitat/docs/getting_started.md

 Overview
 --------

-There are five services that must be set up to run Neohabitat:
+There are five services that must be established to run Neohabitat:

 - Neohabitat server (based on [Elko](https://github.com/FUDCo/Elko))
 - Neohabitat-to-Habitat protocol bridge (converts Neohabitat messages into binary packets compatible with the QuantumLink protocol)